MathieuTurcotte/node-backoff/README.md

 - randomisationFactor: defaults to 0, must be between 0 and 1
 - initialDelay: defaults to 100 ms
 - maxDelay: defaults to 10000 ms

+### Class FunctionHandler

+This class manages the calling of an asynchronous function within a backoff loop.

+This class should rarely be instantiated directly since the factory method `backoff.wrap(fn, [options], [strategy], [failAfter])` offers a more convenient and safer way to instantiate `FunctionHandler` instances.

+#### new FunctionHandler(fn, backoff)

+- fn: asynchronous function to wrap
+- backoff: backoff instance

+Constructs a function handler for the given asynchronous function.

+#### handler.call(args)

+- args: array of arguments to pass to the wrapped function

+Calls the wrapped function, forwarding all arguments to it.

+The last element in the arguments array should be a callback function that accepts as its first argument the usual error value and as its last argument the array of intermediary results produced by the wrapped function.

+This method shouldn't be called while a previous call is still in progress and doing so will result in an error being thrown.

 ## License